hasanbahadir/hashub-vector-sdk/README.md

 **Made with ❤️ in Turkey** 🇹🇷

-**HashHub Vector SDK** - Powering the next generation of AI applications with Turkish excellence.
+**Hashub Vector SDK** - Powering the next generation of AI applications with Turkish excellence.